 Duquesne offers a Ph.D. in Theology that is rooted in the Roman Catholic tradition and that adopts a decidedly ecumenical and global orientation.
 Students in this program seek to better understand the Christian tradition by studying its biblical roots, historical development, and interaction with the religions and cultures of the world.
 As students participate in the rigorous study of systematic theology, moral theology, and biblical theology, they simultaneously engage a range of disciplines and perspectives that enrich their thinking, including history of religion, philosophy, anthropology, spirituality, sociology, and the physical sciences.

-Students will master and articulate contemporary theological systems and schools of thought at a very sophisticated level
+Students will master and articulate contemporary theological systems and schools of thought using hermeneutical tools appropriate to the subjects studied.

-Students will demonstrate knowledge of foundational areas of Catholic theology so as to secure a teaching position in colleges and universities
+Students will demonstrate knowledge of foundational areas of Catholic theology.

 The doctoral coursework, consisting of thirty credit hours in Bible, Doctrine, and Ethics, is designed to equip students with a broad and sound knowledge of the field.
 At the conclusion of the coursework, students undergo a rigorous Ph.D. comprehensive exam, which ensures that they have a secure grasp of the fundamentals in the various theological areas.
 In the third year of their matriculation, doctoral students are given the opportunity to teach undergraduate courses and thereby accumulate valuable classroom experience.